nwolverson/vscode-ide-purescript/README.md

-# ide-purescript package for Atom
+# ide-purescript package for VS Code

 This package provides editor support for PureScript projects in Visual Studio Code (very much based on the corresponding [atom plugin](https://github.com/nwolverson/atom-ide-purescript).
 Basic syntax highlighting support is provided by the separate package [language-purescript](https://marketplace.visualstudio.com/items/nwolverson.language-purescript) which should be installed automatically as a dependency.

 This extension relies heavily on the separate tool [psc-ide](https://github.com/kRITZCREEK/psc-ide) (see below).

 This package provides:

-  [] Build and error reporting (TODO)
+- [ ] Build and error reporting (TODO)
-  [x] Autocompletion
+- [x] Autocompletion
-  [x] Type info tooltips
+- [x] Type info tooltips

 Package should trigger on opening a `.purs` file.